Kev Thomas Writes

 Night of the Lion

-Above: The late Rhodesian (Zimbabwe) National Parks warden Olli Coltman with a man eating lioness he'd had to shoot.
+Above: The late Rhodesian (Zimbabwe) National Parks warden Ollie Coltman with a man-eating lioness he had to shoot.
 The remains of its victim can be clearly seen.

 When sitting round an African campfire on a moonless windy night, man-eating lion stories tend to get our attention, evoking images of ghost-like tawny beasts appearing in the dark of night, laying waste to our frail human forms and making good their get-away after bone crunching grunts and snarls.
 Charles Guggisberg wrote in Simba: Life of the Lion.
 “Man cannot run as fast as a zebra or a gazelle, he has not the horns of the sable antelope or the tusks of the warthog, and he cannot deal terrific blows like the giraffe.”
 In other words, people are easy pickings.
 Even though Africa’s lion populations have been drastically reduced in the past decades, lions still regularly eat people; it’s not uncommon for them to kill more than 100 people a year in Tanzania alone.